tardate/LittleArduinoProjects/README.md

 * [LDRComparator](./Electronics101/LDRComparator) - Low-light/proximity Trip Detector demonstration
 * [LightOrNot](./playground/LightOrNot) - uses an LDR to adjust the blink rate of an LED
 * [RangeFinder](./playground/RangeFinder) - proximity/distance measurement with an HC-SR04 untrasonic ranging module
+* [ElectretTrigger](./playground/ElectretTrigger) - uses an electret microphone to trigger action when over audio threshold

 ## Audio Output